mhoemmen/cpp-proposals-pub/aligned_accessor/aligned_accessor.md

     * Give `is_sufficiently_aligned` a "*Throws*: Nothing" clause and add nonwording text explaining why

-* Revision 6 to be submitted after LWG review (started 2024-10-25)
+* Revision 6 to be submitted after LWG review

+    * LWG reviewed the paper via virtual meeting 2024-10-25 and 2024-11-01.
+The second meeting did not have quorum, but attendees walked through the entire wording.
+LWG plans to see this paper again.

     * Change all template parameter names to be PascalCase, per Library convention (the only exceptions are `charT` and `traits`).